 The Glen of Aherlow, County Tipperary

 This trail is tucked away between the Galtee Mountains and the Slievenamuck Hills.
 The walk offers everything from low-lying strolls along verdant river banks to high-level hikes through the Galtees.

-There are varies trails at various lengths which can last from half hour walks to four-hour hikes.
+There are various trails at various lengths which can last from half-hour walks to four-hour hikes.

-The Slieve Blooms, County Laois and County Offaly
+The Slieve Blooms, County Laois & County Offaly

 The best way to describe this inland trail is rural and unspoiled.
 It travels through the Slieve Bloom Mountains.
 Along the way, you will be close to nature hearing nothing but the great collection of birds and the wind in the trees.

 The circular trail stretches for 33 miles along the midland plains and also up into the environmentally protected areas in the hills.

 At Arderin, the highest point in these hills, you are rewarded with a spellbinding panoramic view.
 In fact, it’s said that on a clear day, you can see the highest points in all four Irish provinces: Lugnaquilla in Leinster, Mweelrea in Connaught, Carrauntoohil in Munster and Slieve Donard in Ulster.

 The Burren, County Clare